JimLynchCodes/React-With-Flow-Test/README.md

 2) Install bablel packages to deal with flow.

-`npm install --save-dev babel-cli babel-preset-flow`
+`yard add --dev babel-cli babel-preset-flow`

 3) add .babelrc file to root of project.